ARM-software/arm-trusted-firmware/readme.md

-ARM Trusted Firmware - version 0.2
+ARM Trusted Firmware - version 0.3
 ==================================

 ARM Trusted Firmware provides a reference implementation of secure world software for [ARMv8-A], including Exception Level 3 (EL3) software.
-This first release focuses on support for ARM's [Fixed Virtual Platforms (FVPs)] [FVP].
+This release focuses on support for ARM's [Fixed Virtual Platforms (FVPs)] [FVP].

 The intent is to provide a reference implementation of various ARM interface